manogna-chinta/Docker-Notes/Docker by abhishek veermallla/Notes.md

 *docker inspect <container-id>*

 *docker volume rm manu (error comes) first stop the container , delete it and then delete volume*

+Docker uses bridge networking , the docker has one ip and the host has another it uses bridge to maintain the communication btw them
+In general it is veth or docker 0

+There are other networks :
+1. host networking
+2. overlay networking

+   *docker network rm test*
+   *docker run -d --name host-demo --network=host nginx:latest* *docker inspect host-demo*
+   It shows no ip address bcoz it is binded with the host network itself